Daniel Genis: Arrest and incarceration

 Genis continued work on his 300-page novel after spending $275 on a Swintec typewriter (with clear plastic cases allowing easy inspection for drugs, weapons, or other contraband.
 These typewriters are commonly found in prison).
 Genis's dystopian novel, titled Narcotica, is based on the acceptance of narcotics in Western culture.
 It offers an alternate version of a society that had illicit drugs which become the legally or socially accepted inebriant of choice.

 Additionally, Genis wrote thousands of letters and journal entries.
 The tri-lingual Genis was often given the task of translating from Russian to English, in exchange for commissary money.
 For instance, Genis was tasked to translate his father's work for the American publication Read Russia.

 Alongside his literary progression, Genis became an avid weightlifter.
 Since being released from prison, he has criticized the efforts of some US states to remove weights from prisons.
 He recently wrote about prison weightlifting and its benefits for Deadspin magazine.
 Additionally, Genis developed a taste for cooking and has since written on the topic of cooking in prison for the Daily Beast and the publication KCRW, discussing the variable cooking opportunities depending on the security levels of one's prison.

-Subsequent articles since his release, demonstrate Genis's interest in the influence of religion in prison, attributing the high numbers of religious inmates to a lack of education.
+In several articles since his release, Genis has explored the theme of the religion in prison.
+He attributes the high numbers of religious inmates to a lack of education.
 Furthermore, he has reported extensively on the discriminatory nature of life in jail for Jewish inmates.
 Additionally, Genis has unpacked the realities of sexuality and masculinity for inmates with HuffPost Live's academic, journalist and author Marc Lamont Hill, American author and academic Mark Anthony Neal, and former inmate turned public speaker, author, and activist Shaun Attwood.